Mark Reid, Marriage & Family Therapist

 Ideally, I would also recommend that the couple therapist be trained in a trauma therapy.
 Unresolved trauma is the main issue that prevents couples from successfully achieving their goals.
 If the couple therapist is trained in trauma, they can do some individual work with one or both partners to calm the reactivity.

 For individual therapy I always recommend a therapist who is trained in one of the trauma models.
 It is my experience that the issues that tend to lead us to get help are influenced by painful events of the past.
 The most effective way to have deep healing of those experiences is to use a trauma therapy as opposed to traditional talk therapy.
-Many clients who don’t know about trauma therapy can spend months or even years talking about traumatic experiences.
+Many clients who don’t know about trauma therapy can spend months or even years talking about traumatic experiences without deep healing.
 They will learn some tools to manage the feelings but won’t actually heal the trauma like a specific trauma therapy will.
 I'm trained in EMDR, Brainspotting and Internal Family Systems (IFS), which I tend to favor.
 There are also others like, Somatic Experiencing and Sensorimotor Therapy.

 Each of these couple and trauma models has a directory for therapists who are trained in that model.
 Some therapists may not be on the specific directory but may be on a general directory.